adapt-it/keyit/kitand/README.md

 ### Contribution guidelines ###

-* On iOS all interaction with SQLite is kept inside the file KITDAO.swift - the rest of the code is straight Swift code.
-  On Android all interaction with SQLite is kept inside the file KITDAO.kt - the rest of the code is straight Kotlin code.
+* On Android all interaction with SQLite is kept inside the file KITDAO.kt - the rest of the code is straight Kotlin code.

 * Comments about the software design are contained in comments in the source code.